Transvaginal Mesh Lawsuits

 Transvaginal Mesh Adverse Events

-Transvaginal mesh and vaginal sling products have been linked to thousands of reported serious, life-threatening side effects or adverse events from five surgical mesh manufacturers.
-These complications are associated with surgical mesh devices used to repair Pelvic Organ Prolapse (POP) and Stress Urinary Incontinence (SUI).
-The mesh devices are usually placed transvaginally for minimally invasive placement.
-Complications include:
+Transvaginal mesh and vaginal sling products have been linked to thousands of reported serious, life-threatening side effects or adverse events from seven surgical mesh manufacturers.
+The complications are associated with surgical mesh devices used to repair Pelvic Organ Prolapse (POP) and Stress Urinary Incontinence (SUI).
+The mesh devices are typically placed transvaginally for minimally invasive placement.
+Complications include:<

 - erosion through the vaginal tissue